 Test Rig for Scaled Wind Turbines (HAWT / VAWT)

-In collaboration with the Department of Maritime Engineering, the Department of Wind Energy Technology established a test rig in November 2016, which is designed to measure and determine the efficiency levels of scaled wind turbines.
+In collaboration with the Chair of Ocean Engineering, the Chair of Wind Energy Technology established a test rig in November 2016, which is designed to measure and determine the efficiency levels of scaled wind turbines.
 The project will involve the recording and analysis of cp(λ) curves for various rotor designs in the University of Rostock’s Large Subsonic Wind Tunnel.
 In addition, the test rig is fitted with an electronic systems of a type installed in modern wind turbines, which will enable an improved comparison between the empirical values generated and the corresponding parameters from real wind turbines.

 Basic Mechanical Concept